openworm/OpenWorm/README.md

 **Running**

 1. Open a terminal and run: `git clone http://github.com/openworm/openworm`; `cd openworm`
-1. Run `./run.sh`.
+2. Optional: Run `./build.sh` (or `build.cmd` on Windows).
+If you skip this step, it will download the latets released Docker image from the [OpenWorm Docker hub](https://hub.docker.com/r/openworm/openworm).
+3. Run `./run.sh` (or `run.cmd` on Windows).
-2. About 5-10 minutes of output will display on the screen as the steps run.
+4. About 5-10 minutes of output will display on the screen as the steps run.
-3. The simulation will end.
-Exit the container with `exit` and run `stop.sh` on your system to clean up the running container.
+5. The simulation will end.
+Run `stop.sh` on your system to clean up the running container.
-4. Inspect the output in the `output` directory.
+6. Inspect the output in the `output` directory.

 **Advanced**

 ***Arguments***

 * -d [num] : Use to modify the duration of the simulation in milliseconds.
 Default is 15.
-Use 5000 to run for time to make the full movie above.
+Use 5000 to run for time to make the full movie above (i.e. 5 seconds).

 ***Other things to try***

-* Open a terminal and run `run-shell-only.sh`.
+* Open a terminal and run `./run-shell-only.sh` (or `run-shell-only.cmd` on Windows).
 This will let you log into the system before it has run `master_openworm.py`.
 From here you can inspect the internals of the various checked out code bases and installed systems and modify things.
-Afterwards you'll still need to run `stop.sh` to clean up.
+Afterwards you'll still need to run `./stop.sh` to clean up.
-* If you modify what gets installed, you should modify Dockerfile.
-If you modify what runs, you should modify `master_openworm.py`.
+* If you wish to modify what gets installed, you should modify Dockerfile.
+If you want to modify what runs, you should modify `master_openworm.py`.
 Either way you will need to run `build.sh` in order to rebuild the image locally.
 Afterwards you can run normally.

 ### FAQ

-#### **What is the docker container?**
+#### **What is the Docker container?**

-The docker container is a self-contained environment in which you can run OpenWorm simulations.
+The Docker container is a self-contained environment in which you can run OpenWorm simulations.
 It's fully set up to get you started by following the steps above.
 At the moment, it runs simulations and produces visualizations for you, but these visualizations must be viewed outside of the docker container.
 While you do not need to know much about Docker to use OpenWorm, if you are planning on working extensively with the platform, you may benefit from understanding some basics.
 [Docker Curriculum](https://docker-curriculum.com) is an excellent tutorial for beginners that is straightforward to work through (Sections 1 - 2.5 are plenty sufficient).